bjspeaks/Purview-hack/README.md

 2. create an Azure key vault
 3. create an spn account and store the credentials in the AKV
 4. scanning ADLS, combination of key vault and MI.
-5. Scanning SqlDB - combination of key vault and MI.
-(Use the video from Babylon demo to tie it)
+5. Scanning Synapse SQL Pool - using MI.
 6. Getting lineage from adf (This will require rerunning the ADF pipeline.
 Edit the ADF pipeline to shorten the runtime)
 7. Adding a custom classification and using it during a scan
 8. Bulk impupload of glossary and attaching it to the data